HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 title: Performance
 description: Performance chapter of the 2025 Web Almanac covering Core Web Vitals, with deep dives into the Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint metrics and their diagnostics.
 hero_alt: Hero image of Web Almanac characters adding images to a web page, while another Web Almanac character times them with a stopwatch.
-authors: [25prathamesh, himanshujariyal, hfhashmi, aarontgrogg]
+authors: [25prathamesh, himanshujariyal, hfhashmi]
-reviewers: [siakaramalegos, tunetheweb]
+reviewers: [aarontgrogg, tunetheweb]
 analysts: [tannerhodges]
 editors: []
 translators: []